NoteHive/RT-Talent-Grading-System/Questions For RT Talent Grading System.md

 Professional development: The company should provide opportunities for employees to learn and grow, both personally and professionally.
 Positive culture: The company culture should be positive and supportive, with a focus on teamwork, collaboration, and mutual respect.

-#### QUESTION: What does a good/ideal work environment look like to you?
+#### QUESTION 1: What does a good/ideal work environment look like to you?
+#### QUESTION 2: What values are most important to you as a leader?
+#### QUESTION 3: How does a manager recognize or highlight employees' work?
+#### QUESTION 4: Do you prefer teamwork or working independently?
+What can you do to motivate a team?
+Which communication style is better to maintain a healthy working environment?
+How can you take part in improving the work environment?
+Explain a situation when you or any peer had a conflict at work and how you handled it. we as humans are playing postive or negative role in human environment?
+If negative how to cope up with these issues?
+What one word would you use to describe RevelTek Inc. work culture?